Working Class Party: Ideology

-The WCP argues that no working class party exists, because both the Democrats and the Republicans are controlled by the bosses.
+The WCP argues that neither major party represents the interests of the working class, because both the Democrats and the Republicans are controlled by the financial elite.
 In the WCP's party program, it supports a living wage tied to inflation and full employment through reductions in working time.
-The WCP holds that the working class "won't change our situation with an election", but can "use this election to say there are [...] tens of thousands of people[ ]who agree with this program for the crisis".
+The WCP holds that the working class "won't change our situation with an election", but can "use this election to say there are [...] tens of thousands of people who agree with this program for the crisis".

 Election results

 The WCP has fielded electoral candidates in the United States for local, state, and federal offices.
 WCP candidates usually run as official WCP candidates on their own ballot line.

 No WCP candidate has yet won a contested election, however one WCP candidate won an uncontested election for the Wayne County Community College Board in 2014.

 As of November 2022, the party has ballot access in Illinois, Maryland, and Michigan.
-As of December 2020, 2,102 voters were affiliated with the WCP in Maryland.
+As of August 2026, 5,207 voters were affiliated with the WCP in Maryland.